Fab Lab Maker Camp

 Ages: 7 – 10

 Kids spend their February break designing and creating their very own product in the world’s first early learning Fab Lab.
-Children ages 7-10 will work with our Fab Lab specialists to test out high-tech tools to create a product of their own design while participating in a study conducted by our research division, Center for Childhood Creativity (CCC).
+Children ages 7-10 will work with our Fab Lab specialists to test out high-tech tools to create a product of their own design while participating in a study conducted by our research division.

 Log into our camp registration portal to register for BADM Discovery Camps.
 Don’t have a login?
 Follow the instructions for ‘New Family Enrollment for Bay Area Discovery Museum’ (below Sign In button) to continue.